textpattern/textpattern.github.io/administration/images-panel.md

 ## Image tag builder

-The image tag builder has several options:
+The image tag builder, selected from the **Tags** table column, has several options:

+**Type:** choose what markup type you want to build the tag in.
+Either Textile format, Textpattern tags or standard HTML tags.

-**Escape HTML:** escape any HTML entities encountered in the form.
+**Escape HTML:** escape any [HTML entities](https://developer.mozilla.org/en-US/docs/Glossary/Entity) encountered in the form.

 **HTML id attribute:** for example `gallery1`.
 The `id` attribute you'd like to assign to the image.
 In HTML this is rendered as `id="my_id"` inside the `<img>` tag.